 Usually the latest year of issue Britannia is the cheapest for the simple reason that they are the most plentiful.
 Of these, the basic, mass-produced bullion version is cheaper than any special edition varieties or proof productions.
 Generally, older Britannias cost more due to scarcity and collectability, but occasionally it may be possible to find even cheaper pre-owned coins if someone has sold a large quantity at one time.

 As a popular investment coin, it is easiest to sell Britannias to a reputable precious metals dealer, especially one whose focus is gold investing.
 The price will reflect the coin’s gold content and a sale can be tied up very quickly.
 Selling Britannias privately may achieve higher prices if you can find a collector, but issues of trust and time exist.

-Gold Britannias track the price of the spot gold price and can appreciate or depreciate with that price.
+These Britannias track the gold spot price and can appreciate or depreciate with that price.
 It’s arguably the most popular gold investment in the UK as the coins are very good value due to mass production and their larger size.
 They’re completely tax free due to their legal tender status, and their Royal Mint heritage enhance their global appeal.